When Marriage Doesn’t Break — It Simply Becomes Expected

 Sometimes it weakens because love becomes expected rather than nurtured.

-Without intention, love doesn’t disappear.
+Without intention, love does not disappear dramatically.

 It fades into the background of everyday life.

-Two people continue walking the same path, but no longer hold hands while doing so.
+Two people continue walking the same path — but no longer hold hands while doing so.

 Perhaps this is the part of marriage no one prepares you for.